mehulagg/gitlab/doc/user/project/issue_board.md

 ### Filter issues

 You should be able to use the filters on top of your issue board to show only the results you want.
-It's similar to the filtering used in the issue tracker since the metadata from the issues and labels are re-used in the issue board.
+It's similar to the filtering used in the issue tracker, as the metadata from the issues and labels is re-used in the issue board.

 You can filter by author, assignee, milestone, and label.